Balkans flooding threatens Serbia power plants, 37 dead

 The economic impact of the floods is likely to be huge, devastating the agricultural sector vital to both the Serbian and Bosnian economies.

-Vucic said a fire and flooding of surface mines on Friday at the Kolubara coal-fired power plant southwest of Belgrade had caused damage of at least 100 million euros ($137 million).
+Vucic said a fire and flooding of surface mines on Friday at the Kolubara coal-fired power plant southwest of Belgrade had caused damage of at least 100 million euros (81.4 million pounds).

 "These are the kind of waters not seen in 1,000 years, let alone 100," Vucic told a televised cabinet session.

-He said 12 bodies had been recovered from Obrenovac after waters dropped from a peak of some three meters (10 feet).
+He said 12 bodies had been recovered from Obrenovac after waters dropped from a peak of some three metres (10 feet).
 At least five more were reported dead elsewhere in Serbia.

 In Bosnia, 19 people were confirmed dead, with nine bodies recovered from the northeastern town of Doboj after what the regional police chief described as a "tsunami" of water.